MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-extension-commands.md

 ### DLL

 The time travel debugger extension commands are implemented in ttdext.dll.
-The time travel command dll is loaded automatically in WinDbg Preview.
+The time travel command dll is loaded automatically in WinDbg.
 You don't need to use the load command to manually load the ttdext.dll.

 ## See Also